-Some problems are ongoing and it’s important that people who wish to participate in the system – be it as Beneficiary (eg. Learner) or Service Provider (eg. Training company) understands the challenges.
+Some problems are ongoing and it’s important that people who wish to participate in the system – be it as Beneficiaries (eg. Learner) or Service Provider (eg. Training company) understands the challenges.

 What is the Minister’s role?